Diversity-Augmented Negative Sampling for Implicit Collaborative Filtering: Diverse Negative Sampling

 \subsection{Synthetic Negatives Generation}

-In the final module, we synthesise negative items using mixup-style interpolation between a hard negative $j \in H_u$ and a diverse negative $j^{\prime} \in D_u$ (note that $|H_u| = |D_u| = |I_u^{+}|$) as shown in Step~5 in Figure~\ref{fig:flow-chart}.
-Specifically, for each pair $(j,j^{\prime})$ we create a synthetic negative item $\tilde{j}$ whose embedding is:
+We update the hard negative $i^H \in H_u$ paired with each positive item $i^+ \in I_u^{+}$ by mixing it with a random diverse negative $i^D \in D_u$ -- \step{5} in Figure~\ref{fig:flow-chart}.
+This synthetic instance is defined as:

-where $\lambda\in[0,1]$ is a mixing coefficient.
-This is analogous to recent mixup-based approaches that linearly combine data points to generate new training samples~\cite{zhang2017mixup}.
+where $\lambda\in[0,1]$ is the mixing parameter.
+This procedure is inspired by mixup~\cite{zhang2017mixup}, which creates new instances via linear interpolation.

-These synthetic negatives $\tilde{j}$ are then used to construct new training triplets $(u, i, \tilde{j})$ to calculate the BPR loss.
-These synthetic items lie between hard and diverse negatives in the latent space, helping the model to better generalise and avoid overfitting to reappearing or overly similar negative samples.

-Finally, we update model parameters via gradient descent on the BPR loss based on new training triplets -- seen in Step~6 in Figure~\ref{fig:flow-chart}.
-We also need to refresh caches, which is done in Step~7.
-Then, we proceed to the next epoch and the process restarts from Steps~3.
-Overall, our method combines dynamic hard-negative mining with DPP-based sampling and mixup synthesis to produce a rich, diverse set of negative samples for training.
+New training data composed of $(u, i^+, i^\ominus)$ triplets are then used with the BPR loss to update the model parameters via gradient descent -- \step{6} -- and refresh the caches -- \step{7}.
+Since every $i^\ominus$ lies between hard and diverse negatives in the latent space, the model is able to better generalise and avoid overfitting to a narrow selection of similar items.
+We then proceed to the next epoch and restart the process from \step{3}.
+Taken together, our framework combines dynamic mining of hard negatives with sampling based on $k$-DPP and mixup synthesis to produce a rich and diverse set of negative instances for model training.

-\subsection{Two-step Optimisation Implementation}
+\subsection{Two-Step Optimisation Implementation}

-The implementation of DivNS proceeds in two main steps -- namely, inner diverse sampling and outer optimisation -- within each training epoch as presented in Algorithm~\ref{alg:diverse-neg-sampling}.
-First, the inner sampling step collects hard negatives and caches informative candidates (Lines~\ref{alg:ref1}--\ref{alg:ref2}).
-Specifically, for each user $u$ and each of their positive items $i$, we sample uniformly a set of unobserved items $M$, pick the highest-scoring one as the hard negative $j$, and add the remaining top-$r$ informative samples to the user-specific cache $C_u$.
-Over the course of an epoch, $H_u$ accumulates all hard negatives for user $u$ and $C_u$ collects a larger pool of negative candidates that have high informativeness, ready to be used in the next epoch.
+The implementation of DivNS has two main components -- inner diverse sampling and outer optimisation -- that are run in each epoch $t$ as shown in Algorithm~\ref{alg:diverse-neg-sampling}.
+The inner sampling step begins by collecting hard negatives and caching informative candidates (Lines~\ref{alg:ref1}--\ref{alg:ref2}).
+Specifically, for every positive item $i^+$ of each user $u$, we first uniformly sample the set of unobserved items $\accentset{\star}{I}_u^-$; then, we pick the top-scoring instance as the hard negative, storing it in $H_u^{(t)}$; lastly, we add the remaining top-$m$ samples to the user's cache $C_u^{(t)}$.
+Throughout the epoch, $H_u^{(t)}$ accumulates hard negatives and $C_u^{(t)}$ is gradually expanded for each user $u$.

-Then, diversity-augmented sampling is performed (Lines~\ref{alg:ref3}--\ref{alg:ref4}).
-For each user $u$, we exclude the current hard negatives $H_u$ and apply $k$-DPP sampling to the cache $C_u$ obtained from the previous epoch to produce a diverse subset $D_u$.
-Each hard negative in $H_u$ is then paired with a randomly chosen item from $D_u$ and combined via mixup to create a synthetic negative $\tilde{j}$.